 "Don't be Afraid of Asking for Help!"

-In the pouring rain came a young man and brought me a blanket so I did not freeze, the young lady brought a heater and brought it to me, on the third floor without an elevator herself.
-Another nice girl, Michal, came to help me deal with my medical records, because I do not know Hebrew and carry all the papers I have with me.
+In the pouring rain came a young man and he brought me a blanket so I did not freeze, a young lady brought a heater.
+Mind you, I live on the third floor in a building with no elevator.
+Another nice girl, Michal, came to help me deal with my medical records, because I do not know Hebrew .

-For me, the most surprising thing was that so many people of various ages are ready to help.
+For me, the most surprising thing was that there are at Magen Mishpacha so many people who are ready to help.

 Many thanks to Magen Mishpacha for making my entry to living in Israel so much better.

 One word of advice to all new immigrants: Don’t be afraid to ask for help!